 Each team will identify a problem or challenge within an Air Force mission area and will create an innovative technical solution to that problem to present for a panel of judges.
 As the event draws near, information will be released to aid in the development of the solution.
 The rubric detailing the criteria for each team’s presentation will be released in phases with the final phase occurring at the event kickoff at 4CDT on Sunday, 27 August at CoWerx46 on 46 Commerce St, Montgomery, AL 36109 and live streamed on (TBD).
 Each team will have 24hours to create and submit their presentation to the event organizers.

+Judging

-Participating teams will have 6 minutes to present their solution to a panel of judges.
+Participating teams will have 10 minutes to present their solution to a panel of judges.
 The solution may be in the form of slides (PowerPoint) or a live demonstration.
 Post presentation, each team will have up to two minutes to answer any questions the judges may have.

+Each panel will have judges representing the following areas/organizations; SAF/A6, AU/PEO BES, State/County/City, Academia and the Chiefs Group.
+A judging website/application will be created and used to expedite the scoring.

 Presentation will occur in two rounds: